Spread the love

 1. The ‘scriptures’ mentioned in the New Testament actually referred to the Old Testament.

-2. The New Testament’s “canon of books” had not yet been formulated.
+2. The New Testament’s “canon of books” had NOT yet been formulated.

 3. The CHURCH (AND ORAL TRADITION) PROCEEDED THE SCRIPTURES!!!